achedeuzot/django-timestampable/README.rst

 Django Timestampable model is a simple enhancement mixin that enables Django models to have a ``created_at`` and ``updated_at`` field that is always updated.

-The main difference between this plugin and the many others out there that do the same, is that Django Timestampable Models updated the ``updated_at`` field under any circumstance: fixture loading, bulk updates, etc. whereas traditional Timestampable mixins only provide shorthand for ``auto_add`` and ``auto_add_now`` shortcuts for ``DateTimeField``  s.
+This has been done under many plugins *BUT* the main difference between this plugin and the many others out there that do the same, is that Django Timestampable Models update the ``updated_at`` field under any circumstance: fixture loading, bulk updates, etc. whereas traditional Timestampable mixins only provide shorthand for ``auto_add`` and ``auto_add_now`` shortcuts for ``DateTimeField``  s.

+It achieves this by using Django signals.

 Quick start
 -----------